 - Create Multiple Copies: You can create duplicates of all selected fields at once.

 - Show Tab Numbers: You'll be able to see the default field order when you use the Tab key to enter.
 This will be the same as the creation order and you can change the order manually if you'd like.

 - Form Field Recognition: This will help you create a fillable PDF form automatically.
 This prevents you from having to add fields or boxes manually one by one.

 After adding an element, you can set the properties for the interactive field by double-clicking on it.
 To align added interactive fields, Click the "Align" button and select one of the alignment options.
 To modify an existing field, click on the field to select it, then press the Delete key to delete it, or move your cursor to adjust its size.
 After drawing forms, you can then type in the text.

 Double-click the field or box to open the Properties window.
 You can then set the appearance, actions, options, and calculations, etc.

 PDFelement for Mac is an awesome PDF form maker for Mac.
-You can use it to create your own professional form from a select of free form templates, or options to create a form from scratch using text fields, buttons, lists and more.
+You can use it to create your own professional form from a selection of free form templates, or options to create forms on Mac from scratch using text fields, buttons, lists, and more.
 On top of being a form creator, this program is also a form filler and editor.
-You'll be able to fill out PDF forms and edit items as you want.
+You'll be able to fill out PDF forms on Mac and edit items as you want.

-PDFelement for Mac can conver all of your PDF editing, creating and converting needs.
-You can make changes to PDF text, images and pages, just like you would with a Word processor.
+PDFelement for Mac can convert all of your PDF editings, creating, and converting needs.
+You can make changes to PDF text, images, and pages, just like you would with a Word processor.
 The advanced OCR technology even lets you turn scanned PDF documents into editable text.
 You can also convert PDF from or to various other document formats.
-Moreover, it supports the new macOS Mojave, so you don't have to worry about compatibility issues.
+Moreover, it supports the new macOS 11, so you don't have to worry about compatibility issues.

 Buy PDFelement right now!